 [A longer version of the following story appeared in the Long Eaton Advertiser in January 1947]

 Many details of the life and change in the ancient township Sawley are revealed by Mr William Smith of Towle-street, who is the oldest inhabitant of the village and who will celebrate his 93rd birthday this month.
-In a talk with this hale and hearty veteran farm worker he recalled scenes people and happenings as far eighty years ago.
-Born at Sawley in 1854 Mr Smith retains vivid recollections his youthful days.
+In a talk with this hale and hearty veteran farm worker he recalled scenes people and happenings as far as eighty years ago.
+Born at Sawley in 1854, Mr Smith retains vivid recollections of his youthful days.

-In his early days, Sawley consisted of 200 houses and less than 800 Inhabitants, then chiefly engaged in farming, boating, stocking making, warp net and lace making and blacksmith work.
+In his early days, Sawley consisted of 200 houses and less than 800 inhabitants, then chiefly engaged in farming, boating, stocking making, warp net and lace making and blacksmith work.
 In Smith’s early days Sawley possessed four small one-storey factories containing about ten warp lace machines, owned by the Smedleys and Cliffords and later by Mr John Thorpe, several of these warp machines being subsequently shipped to America.

 An Italian named Arnabiliano also made warp lace in Sawley.
 A small number of women possessed lace frames and used to sit outside their homes in summer especially on Smithy-row (now demolished) working designs on plain net from paper patterns underneath.